 The two teams exchanged the lead six times in the half, with Arkansas' largest lead coming after a 3-pointer by Young put it up 26-21.
 The freshman, Arkansas' leading scorer, had nine points off the bench in the half and hit a free throw with four-tenths of a second left in the half to give the Razorbacks the 30-29 lead.

 The Tigers overcame the turnovers in the first half and remained close thanks to a 28-17 rebounding advantage.
-They then briefly took a 33-32 lead to open the second half on Andre Stringer's 3-pointer.
+They then briefly took a 33-32 lead to open the second half after a 3-pointer by Andre Stringer.

 Ky Madden then hit a jumper to give Arkansas the lead back at 34-32, starting the 9-0 run that gave the Razorbacks the lead for good.
 They led by as many as nine, and LSU was unable to cut the lead to fewer than four points the rest of the way.